(Last Update: 04/22/2025)

 Feeding, growing, and reproducing, they leave fecal pellets and body fragments behind.

 Relying on a poor-quality mattress can intensify aches and pains, leading to sleep deprivation.
-Over time, this lack of rest can elevate high blood pressure.
-Investing in a quality mattress combats these issues effectively.

 Chemicals and Irritations